Faith on the Move – The Religious Affiliation of International Migrants

 The six countries of the Gulf Cooperation Council (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates) also have large populations of foreign-born residents, ranging from about a quarter to more than 80% of each country’s total population.
 Although they are often legally treated as temporary workers rather than as immigrants, many labor migrants routinely renew their work permits and stay on in the GCC countries for years.
 Over time, this influx could bring significant change in the religious composition of these once overwhelmingly Muslim nations.
 While a majority of migrants to all the GCC countries are estimated to be Muslims, they also include substantial minorities of other faiths, including Hindus and Christians.
 (For more details, see Spotlight on the Gulf Cooperation Council Countries.)

 These are among the key findings of Faith on the Move.
 The report draws from hundreds of censuses and surveys to arrive at estimates of the size and religious affiliation of immigrant populations in 231 countries and territories as of 2010.
-An interactive presentation of this data is available here

 About the Estimates